DSA2040-Group-Project-BATAM-Team/DataMining_GroupProject_Allan_Bophine_Aime_Mitchelle_Tumaini/README.md

 - Script: `1_extract_transform.ipynb`
 - Workflow: Load → Filter → Clean → Enrich → Export

+---

+## Insights & Storytelling
+**Team Member**: Tumaini

+### Overview
+- This repository contains the Insights & Storytelling Notebook to analyze and visualize health services and disease burden data for Kenya, with a focus on HIV/AIDS and Tuberculosis (TB) from 2000–2013.
+The analysis leverages modeled estimates of mortality and uncertainty data from the Global Burden of Disease Study 2013, processed and cleaned for interactive exploration.

+Built using Python and data visualization best practices, this notebook offers actionable insights for public health professionals, policymakers, and data analysts.

+## Summary of Key Insights
+### 1. Disease Burden Trends
+- Overall, **HIV/AIDS** and **Tuberculosis (TB)** show significant mortality in Kenya from 2000 to 2013.
+- HIV/AIDS deaths peaked around the mid-2000s, while TB shows more steady trends but also notable peaks.

+### 2. Deaths Over Time by Disease
+- **HIV/AIDS** remains the leading cause of death among the two diseases.
+- **Tuberculosis** shows consistent but slightly lower death counts compared to HIV/AIDS.

+### 3. Sex Differences (HIV/AIDS Deaths)
+- For HIV/AIDS, **female deaths are slightly lower than male deaths**, with medians of ~752 (females) vs ~706 (males), but females show a wider range of extremes (~3051 vs ~3042 max).
+- Both sexes combined reflect overall population burden, highlighting that public health strategies should address both male and female populations.

+### 4. Age Group Vulnerabilities
+- In 2010, heatmaps indicate **specific age groups** carry higher mortality for each disease.
+- Typically, **older age groups and young adults** tend to exhibit higher death counts, consistent with HIV/AIDS burden among sexually active populations.

+## Policy Implications

+- Target **HIV/AIDS interventions** to high-burden age groups and both sexes.
+- Maintain and scale **TB control programs**, especially in years/age groups with rising mortality.
+- Use uncertainty metrics to prioritize data collection and refine surveillance systems.
+- Public health strategies must continue monitoring trends to adapt interventions to shifts in disease burden.

+---

+## Limitations

+- Data only covers 2000–2013.
+- Only includes model-estimated deaths; raw incidence or prevalence data may differ.
+- Incidence data is missing in this dataset, limiting insights into new infections or transmission rates.

+---

 ## Expected Outputs by Team Role
 ### Mitchelle: